honeybadger26/ts/README.md

 - For view mode: `go run . v`

 ## Presentation Notes
-- Any above items that we want to have but didn't have time, add them to a
+- Any above items that we want to have but didn't have time, add them to a 'road map' to show our plans for features

 ## Todo
 ## Priority 1